 The level of competition among letting agents in a particular area can influence the fees they charge.
 In areas with a high concentration of letting agents vying for landlord clients, fees may be more competitive.
 Conversely, in areas with fewer letting agents, they may have more leverage to charge higher fees.

-Other factors that can impact letting agent fees include the size and condition of the property, the length of the tenancy, and any additional services requested by the landlord, such as inventory management or property inspections.
+Other factors that influence how much letting agents charge include the size and condition of the property, the length of the tenancy, and any additional services required such as inventory management or property inspections.

 - Upfront administration fees